22 Jan Mental Competency to Stand Trial and the Housing of Mentally Incompetent Defendants

 Mentally ill defendants are less likely to receive a fair trial for numerous reasons.
 Mentally ill defendants cannot make rational decisions throughout the trial.
 This Includes their initial plea and participation in their own defense.
 Some mental illnesses manifest in visible outbursts that may prejudice the jury against the defendant.
 Thus, courts have to evaluate a defendant’s mental competency if, at any point in the judicial process, the judge has a bona fide reason to believe that the defendant is mentally impaired.

-While the Constitution guarantees inmates the right to a judicial hearing regarding mental competence, the court can make a ruling without a full evaluation.
+While the Constitution guarantees prisoners the right to a judicial hearing regarding mental competence, the court can make a ruling without a full evaluation.

 Phrases like “preponderance of evidence” proliferate court proceedings around mental incompetency and Eighth Amendment rights.
 In large part, this is because courts can cite a lack of evidence in their refusal to grant a defendant a mental competency hearing.
 This makes it easier for judges and prosecutors, with intentionally or accidentally, to circumvent the fundamental right to due process.
 An objective party does not evaluate the defendant, so they can’t get a competence ruling.
 In the case of Lisa Montgomery, the government openly acknowledged Montgomery’s mental deficiencies.
 They simply argued that these impairments did not impact her understanding of her crime or her execution.